zaczap/bios201/Workshop4/README.md

 Play around with the zooming to view more or less of the data.

-Try adding the insertion tracks as well -- how do those compare?
+:question: Try adding the insertion track as well -- how does it compare to the coverage track for the same sample?

-## Aggregating coverage at TSS
+## Aggregating coverage at transcription start site (TSS)

 We're going to go back to the terminal, but keep your UCSC genome browser open -- we'll come back to it.

-We are now going to look at one type of QC plot -- aggregating ATAC-seq insertions at the TSS to see if there is an enrichment.
+We are now going to look at one type of QC plot &mdash; aggregating ATAC-seq insertions at the TSS to see if there is an enrichment.
 We will use the `computeMatrix` and `plotHeatmap` commands from deepTools.

 ```
+computeMatrix reference-point -S Donor2596-NK.ins.bw \
+  -R hg19.refGeneReviewedValidated.tss.chr4.bed \
-computeMatrix reference-point -S Donor2596-NK.ins.bw -R hg19.refGeneReviewedValidated.tss.chr4.bed -o Donor2596-NK.matrix.gz --referencePoint TSS --binSize 10 --missingDataAsZero -b 2000 -a 2000
+  -o Donor2596-NK.matrix.gz --referencePoint TSS \
+  --binSize 10 --missingDataAsZero -b 2000 -a 2000

-plotHeatmap -m Donor2596-NK.matrix.gz -out Donor2596-NK_heatmap.png --xAxisLabel 'Distance (bp)' --samplesLabel Insertions --zMin 0 -z ATAC
+plotHeatmap -m Donor2596-NK.matrix.gz -out Donor2596-NK_heatmap.png \
+  --xAxisLabel 'Distance (bp)' --samplesLabel Insertions --zMin 0 -z ATAC
 ```

 Copy `Donor2596-NK_heatmap.png` to your WWW folder and use your browser to take a look at the file.